open-covid-19/data/README.md

   - Confirmed: total number of cases confirmed after positive test
   - Deaths: total number of deaths from a positive COVID-19 case
   - Tested: total number of tests performed to determine COVID-19 case
-  - Latitude: floatig point representing the geographic coordinate
+  - Latitude: floating point representing the geographic coordinate
-  - Longitude: floatig point representing the geographic coordinate
+  - Longitude: floating point representing the geographic coordinate

 ## Analyze the data
 You can find Jupyter Notebooks in the